-So we’re going to tell you about a few surprising and not-so-surprising activities (none of them involve gambling!) the next time you’re in “Sin City” that will appeal to all ages.
+I’m going to tell you about a few surprising and not-so-surprising activities (none of them involve gambling!) the next time you’re in Vegas that will appeal to all ages.

-The Go to Travel Gal team has compiled some of the top activities in town.
+The Families Travel Free team has compiled some of the top activities in town.

 32 Incredible Things to Do in Las Vegas